chhotii-alex/prospective-randomizer/README.md

 If there are two or more such groups:
     Compute the mean and standard deviation of the feature values for all subjects enrolled so far.
     Compute the z-score normalized value of the new subject’s feature value.
-    Compute the z-score normalized mean of each of the smallest-group-size groups.
+    For each of the smallest-group-size groups, compute the z-score normalized mean.
+    For each of the smallest-group-size groups, compute the product of its normalized mean and the subject's.
-    Add the new subject to the group for which the product of the subject’s normalized feature value and the group’s normalized mean is the least.
+    Add the new subject to the group for which this product is the least.
 Otherwise:
     Add the subject to the one group of smallest size.
 ```